KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

   <summary>setGuardian(address guardian, bool isActive)</summary>

   - **Description** - Sets an address as an active guardian in the guardians mapping.
+    - `@param guardian` - the address to activate or de-actviate as a guardian
+    - `@param isActive` - a true/false value indicating if the address should be an active guardian or not.
   -	**Visibility Specifier** - external
   -	**State Mutability Specifier** - nonpayable
   -	**Returns** - none